 This is going to yield a little more forgiving and buttery feel rather than a stiff and poppy feel.
-I think these are the best all mountain snowboard bindings.

 Women’s Model: Flux Bindings GU Womens Snowboard Binding

-Burton is the name in snowboarding gear, they’ve been on the scene since the first days and rocking every minute of it.
+Burton is the biggest name in snowboarding gear, they’ve been on the scene since the first days and rocking every minute of it.

 These men’s bindings are available in several generic sizes so be sure to consult the manufacturer’s sizing chart before purchase.
 You can also pick from 6 different colors to customize your ride.